MHarbi/job-recommender/README.md

 # Job Recommender
+It is a Case-Based Approach to Job Recommendation.
 This application is intended to assist you on your job search by tracking your occupational interests as you bookmark and apply for jobs.

 ### contribution
 Mohammed Alharbi, Jonathan Velez, Yuhan Wang, Xin Zhao